inBeat/inbeat-website/content/top-influencers/tiktok/gaming/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In 2022
+title: Top 10 Gaming TikTok Influencers In 2023
 description: >-
-  Find top gaming TikTok influencers in 2022.
-Most popular hashtags: #gaming #fyp #duet #gamer.
+  Find top gaming TikTok influencers in 2023.
+Most popular hashtags: #fyp #stitch #duet.
 platform: TikTok
-hits: 8622
+hits: 6895
-text_top: Identify the most popular TikTok influencers on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: inBeat has 8622 TikTok influencers like this for you to work with.
+text_bottom: Our database aggregates 6895 TikTok influencers like this for you to pitch.
 profiles:
   - username: "gamingdaily"
     fullname: >-